OsmanMohamed21/first-github-project/README.md

 # first-github-project

-the first training for me in github with the coursera course from IBM
+## editting the file

+It's a markdown file in this repository.